developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the category value of an Android Intent to be sent to invoke an application or service when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 A category value is NOT mandatory to specify for an Android Intent.
 But a category value is commonly used to help identify the purpose of an Android Intent.
-This can be especially when the application or service to be invoked supports many functions, in which case many action values may be used to identify those functions and it may be useful to categorize those functions.
+This can be especially when the application or service to be invoked supports many functions, in which case many action values might be used to identify those functions and it might be useful to categorize those functions.
 In some cases, the same action value might be supported in more than one category.
 Consult the documentation or developer of a given application or service to determine whether a category value is needed and, if so, which value invokes the desired behavior.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name